JGabT/block-input/README.md

 it blocks all inputs except for the keyboard shortcut or you can also call escape.

 > Installation and Usage:
+- You can use the .py version or .exe one
 - Download from the latest release.
 - Run cmd w/ administrative privileges.
 - cd to the path of the block-input file.